erinpagemd/ng-appchiever/README.md

 * properly link firebase
 * autoprefixer?
 Something for IE support
 * do i use a service for a constructor in angular
+* event listener on video to restart: Should you have a problem with the loop attribute (as we had in the past), listen to the videoEnd event and call the play() method when it fires.